barrettclark/rubocop-github/STYLEGUIDE.md

 ```

 * Use `%()` for single-line strings which require both interpolation
   and embedded double-quotes.
-For multi-line strings, prefer heredocs.
+For multi-line strings, use heredocs.

 ``` ruby
 # bad (no interpolation needed)